social-streets/the-slice/site-template/src/data/articles/burdett-coutts-fountain-victoria-park-history.md

   - "features"
 featuredImage: "/images/Baroness-Burdett-Coutts-1500.jpg"
 author: "valerie-vishnevetskaya"
-excerpt: "From the Burdett-Coutts Drinking Fountain to the nearby Burdett Road, the presence of Baroness Burdett-Coutts is clear to see throughout our area."
+description: "From the Burdett-Coutts Drinking Fountain to the nearby Burdett Road, the presence of Baroness Burdett-Coutts is clear to see throughout our area."
 ---

 From the Burdett-Coutts Drinking Fountain to the nearby Burdett Road, the presence of Baroness Burdett-Coutts is clear to see throughout our area.